fernando2393-UC3M/Distributed-Systems/README.md

-# DistributedSystemsFinal
+# Distributed Systems Final
-University Carlos III of Madrid -> Final practice of distributed systems.
+This repository contains the final practice of the UC3M Distributed Systems course.

 In order to deploy and execute the application: